schluete/torrent-feed-loader/README.md

       # ./configure
       # make

-* copy at least the executable into the @bin@ folder in the repository root:
+* copy at least the executable into the <code>bin<code> folder in the repository root:
       # cp ./btpd/btpd ../bin
       # cp ./cli/btcli ../bin
       # cp ./cli/btinfo ../bin